 Make sure you take care of your surroundings.

 As you know there isn’t a precise pattern all the HSP have.
 People may have different triggers – stay curious and mindful about yours.
 Then you can try and make yourself comfortable:

 – if you react to the bright artificial light – change the lights at home, you may try and do it in your office too if you work alone or others don’t mind.
 You can also wear glasses that block the blue light.
 If you’re a freelancer – maybe you can plan your day around morning hours?
 Maybe you don’t have to spend the majority of your workday with artificial lighting?

-– if you react to the sudden noises, traffic sounds, construction works at your neighbors – earplugs or headphones with some white noise or music will be your friend.
+– if you react to sudden noises, traffic sounds, or construction works at your neighbors – earplugs or headphones with some white noise or music will be your friend.

 Make sure you have SOME SPACE TO DECOMPRESS when you need it.

 It can be as much as your own office or as little as a 15-minute walk in the park.
 You’ll need a place you can be on your own for some time to simply wind down.

 One thing not many people think about, but I find surprisingly effective is clothing.
 Be mindful about what you wear.
 No matter if you’re used to shopping in the chain stores, or if you visit high-end boutiques.
 Try and focus on the quality of the materials.
 The way they feel on your skin if you can breathe underneath.
 If they irritate your skin – it’s a red light.

 BE MINDFUL OF YOUR CAPABILITIES.

 If you know that (at work) – after those three intense meetings in a row, you’re going to be in existential pain – try and adjust your schedule in advance.
 It may sound simple and obvious, but you’d be surprised how few people think about their schedules this way.